Noel Fielding: Other television appearances

-At Bill Bailey's request, Fielding stood in as a team captain for three episodes during series 21 of Never Mind the Buzzcocks.
-He also achieved a record for the highest team score ever on the show.
-When Bailey returned, presenter Simon Amstell made various jokes about Fielding's departure.
-In 2009, Bailey left the show and Fielding became one of the regular team captains.
+At Bill Bailey's request, Fielding stood in as a team captain for three episodes of Never Mind the Buzzcocks during series 21 in 2007 and when Bailey returned as team captain, presenter Simon Amstell made various jokes about Fielding's departure.
+Fielding also achieved a record for the highest team score ever on the show and in 2009, Bailey left the show and Fielding became one of the regular team captains.

+In The IT Crowd, Fielding plays Richmond, a former executive who used to report to Denholm, the director of the company that he and the other main characters Maurice, Roy and Jen work for, but after he discovered black metal band Cradle of Filth he changed his appearance at work to that of a goth and began living in the IT department server room.

-Between 2006 and 2017 Fielding appeared thirteen times on the quiz show The Big Fat Quiz of the Year as well as its spin-off shows The Big Fat Anniversary Quiz, The Big Fat Quiz of the Decade and The Big Fat Quiz of Everything.
+Between 2006 and 2019 Fielding appeared thirteen times on the quiz show The Big Fat Quiz of the Year as well as its spin-off shows The Big Fat Anniversary Quiz, The Big Fat Quiz of the Decade and The Big Fat Quiz of Everything.
 He appeared on the quiz show three times with Russell Brand, nine times with Richard Ayoade and once with Eddie Izzard.

 In 2011, he took part in Catherine Tate's TV movie Laughing at the Noughties in which he and other British comedians discussed the comedy highlights of the noughties.